Arizona Boating Lakes: Lake Havasu - A Boater's Paradise

 | Overnight Mooring

-Lake Havasu City is one of those Arizona vacation spots
+Lake Havasu is one of those Arizona boating spots

-that enjoys the privilege of visitors who return year after year.
+that enjoys the privilege of boaters who return year after year.
 There are families

-who have been coming to this beautiful destination for several generations.
-What is it about this place that inspires such loyalty?
+who have been coming to this beautiful boating destination for several generations.
+What is it about Lake Havasu that inspires such loyalty?

 crowd, but by anyone who enjoys the freedom to boat.

-Enjoy one of the best boating lakes in America
+Enjoy one of the best boating lakes in Arizona and the U.S.

-The waters of Lake Havasu are sparkling clear and warm, making it one of the best boating lakes around and also a perfect destination for fishing
+The waters of Lake Havasu are sparkling clear and warm, making it one of the best boating lakes in Arizona and also a perfect destination for fishing

 has a wealth of hidden coves and beaches that are perfect places to relax for the day, or you can opt to explore the river, with its canyons, cliffs, and abundant wildlife.
 Water temperatures range from 75 to 85 degrees during much of the year, perfect for a quick dip.

-Unlike many other inland bodies of water, Lake Havasu remains at a near constant water elevation that rarely varies more than four feet, providing boaters with ideal conditions year-round and contributing to its reputation as one of the best boating lakes around.
+Unlike many other lakes in Arizona, Lake Havasu remains at a near constant water elevation that rarely varies more than four feet, providing boaters with ideal conditions year-round and contributing to its reputation as one of the best boating lakes around.
 The average depth of Lake Havasu is 35 ft, with the deepest point being approximately 90 ft.
 There’s ample access to lake beaches

-and other beautiful natural areas with amenities such as barbecue grills, portable restrooms, and shaded picnic tables to enhance the best boating in Arizona.
+and other beautiful natural areas with amenities such as barbecue grills, portable restrooms, and shaded picnic tables to enhance a boating experience unlike any other in Arizona.

 Rent a boat or bring your own – don’t miss this Arizona boating experience!